nickpad/amazon_product_api/README.markdown

 ## What it doesn't do

-  * Allow you to make requests to stores other than Amazon.co.uk
   * Parse XML response data returned from the API
   * Serialize XML response data into Ruby data structures